-Interested individual consultants must submit the following documents/information to demonstrate their qualifications:
+Interested individual consultants must submit the following documents/information to demonstrate their qualifications.
+Please group them into one (1) single PDF document as the application only allows to upload maximum one document:

 - Letter of Confirmation of Interest and Availability and Financial Proposal using the template provided by UNDP (in USD, specifying the total lump sum amount as well as the requested amount of the fee per day). - Curriculum Vitae/P11 form, indicating all past experience from similar projects, as well as the contact details (email and telephone) of the Candidate and at least three (3) professional references; - Proposal: Brief proposal explaining why you are the most suitable for this consultancy - Two writing samples from previous experience, preferably including evaluation work